 The return value is drawn from a Gaussian of mean=0 and sigma=1 using the Box-Muller transform.
 This advances the RNG sequence by two steps.

-• states (1D array, dtype=xoroshiro128p\dtype) - array of RNG states numba.cuda.random.xoroshiro128p\normal\float64(states, index)
+- states (1D array, dtype=xoroshiro128p\dtype) array of RNG states - index (int64) offset in states to update numba.cuda.random.xoroshiro128p\normal\float64(states, index)